aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/input-variables.md

     The reload delay values should be reviewed and tuned to the specific environment.

 !!! note
-    The default values will be overridden if defining this key, so it is recommended to copy the defaults and modify them.
+    The default values will be overridden if `platform_settings` is defined.
+    If you need to replace all the default platforms, it is recommended to copy the defaults and modify them.
+    If you need to add custom platforms, create them under `custom_platform_settings`; if named identically to default `platform_settings` entries, custom entries will replace the equivalent default entry.

 --8<--
 roles/eos_designs/docs/tables/platform-settings.md